Dionysusfhs/Dionysusfhs.github.io/_pages/about.md

 Hi everyone!
 Glad you find this place~

 I'm Siqi Wu, a sophomore from <font color = "#dd00dd">the School of Computer Science and Engineering (School of Cyberspace Security) at University of Electronic Science and Technology of China</font>.
 You could also call me barry, as my friends are used to.
-I'm majoring in Artificial Intelligence and my current research interests involve recommendation systems and data compression.
+I'm majoring in Artificial Intelligence and my current research interests involve recommender systems and data compression.

 Pursuing postgraduate studies is at my top agenda now. （｡ò ∀ ó｡）